samy35135/openScadScriptAnalyzerDev/README.md

 ### How can I have a token access ?

 To download things from thingiverse.com you need to have a access token from the developer site.
-Follow  to get your access token.
+Follow [this tutorial](http://www.thingiverse.com/developers/getting-started) to get your access token.